Cardinal characteristics and countable Borel equivalence relations: Combinatorial properties and cardinal characteristics

-The pseudo-intersecting property yields an even more fundamental problem.
-If is a centered family of subsets of $\omega$, and if each $B_n$ is a pseudo-intersection of $\set{A_n^m:m\in\omega}$, then there is no reason for $\set{B_n:n\in\omega}$ even to be centered, so there is no way to carry out a second diagonalization.
+is a centered family of subsets of $\omega$, and if $B_n$ is a pseudo-intersection of $\set{A_n^m:m\in\omega}$ for each $n$, then there is no reason for $\set{B_n:n\in\omega}$ even to be centered, so there is no way to carry out a second diagonalization.

 Consequently we propose the following slight adjustment in the definition of Borel boundedness, justified below by Proposition~\ref{prop:bb=prime}, so that it can properly serve as a model for the general theory.
 Recall that if $X$ is a standard Borel space, then we define the equivalence relation $E_\sset(X)$ on $X^\omega$ by